vagonbar/gr-gwn3/libgwn/docs/FSM.md

 ## The gwnfsm module

 This module implements a Finite State Machine (FSM) engine.
-In addition to the u sual states and transitions, the GWN FSM includes actions, memory, and condition
+In addition to the usual states and transitions, the GWN FSM includes actions, memory, and condition s.
-s.

 An action is a user written function executed on a transition, before moving the machine to the next state.

 Memory may be any object capable of recording and retrieving information, in wha tever access mode the application may need (LIFO, FIFO, etc).
 The memory facilit y is not part of the FSM machine, but an independent object.
 Memory may be handl ed in the action functions.

-A conditions is a user written function or expression which returns True or Fals e when executed or evaluated.
-The action function and the transition are only ex ecuted if the condition evaluates to True.
-If the condition on a transition eval uates to False, the transition is not performed, and its related action is not e xecuted.
+A conditions is a user written function or expression which returns True or False when executed or evaluated.
+The action function and the transition are only executed if the condition evaluates to True.
+If the condition on a transition evaluates to False, the transition is not performed, and its related action is not executed.

 The FSM is defined through tables of transitions.
-In a current state, for a give n input symbol, the ```process()``` method uses these tables to decide which action to call and which the next state will be, if and only if the condition evaluates to True; otherwise, nothing happens.
+In a current state, for a given input symbol, the ```process()``` method uses these tables to decide which action to call and which the next state will be, if and only if the condition evaluates to True; otherwise, nothing happens.

 The table of transitions defines the following associations::
 ```
     (input_symbol, current_state) --> (action, next_state, condition)
 ```

 where action is a function, symbols and states can be any objects, and condition is a function or an expression which returns a boolean.
 This table is maintaine d through the FSM methods ```add_transition()``` and ```add_transition_list()```.

 A second table of transitions defines another kind of association::